Ultimate Pottery Glazing Tools & Supplies Guide

 Safety Goggles

-Protecting your eyes using a pair of safety goggles can save you from harm or irritation caused by dust particles.
+Protecting your eyes with a pair of safety goggles can help prevent harm or irritation from dust particles.
 There are certain instances where a potter shouldn’t forgo the goggles:

 - When mixing dry glaze in preparation for glazing